 Lancaster Road and the American Revolution

-Join us on Monday, January 8th, 2018 for a Revolutionary Lecture Series
+Join us on Monday, January 15th, 2018 for a Revolutionary Lecture Series (Postponed from 1/8)

 The Old Lancaster Road, or Conestoga Road, or King’s Highway, was the main artery between America’s largest city, Philadelphia, and America’s largest inland town, Lancaster.
 The road was always BUSY, and when war came to Chester County in 1777-78, the local roads were heavily used by both armies.